Hi, I’m CK Zhang

 I’m CK (Kevin) Zhang, a student who likes building around gaze, cognition, and interfaces.
 Most of my work sits where biomedical engineering, HCI, and everyday devices overlap.

 I care about tools that can survive crowded clinics and shared classrooms without asking people to change how they behave.
-That’s why I’ve stayed with the same thread from EyePy to EyeTrax, EyeCI, and now Argus: keep the hardware cheap, use the signals well, and make the interface feel as close to “just look” as possible.
+That’s why I’ve stayed with the same thread from EyePy to EyeTrax, EyeCI, and now Argus across both clinic and ASD research branches with Xufen Biotech: keep the hardware cheap, use the signals well, and make the interface feel as close to “just look” as possible.

 Long-term, I want to keep working on gaze and cognition tools within biomedical engineering and HCI.